 - Create the ability to introduce alternative implementations for core functionality like HTTP clients, data validation, configuration loading,

 - Give us an opportunity to explore making SDKs more customizable

-SDKs generated in PHP and Java have been revamped to include the new APIMatic core libraries.
+SDKs generated in multiple languages have been revamped to include the new APIMatic core libraries.
 To get a detailed idea of this new change in each language, read these changelogs: